Skip to main content

 PLACEHOLDER H2 TO MEET WCAG REQUIREMENT

-The PUC is also responsible for determining whether utilities have the financial and managerial capability to provide continuous and adequate water or sewer service to the public.
-The PUC also offers assistance to consumers and provides oversight of submetering and allocated utility billing practices.
+The PUCT is responsible for determining whether retail public utilities have the financial, managerial, and technical capability to provide continuous and adequate retail water or sewer service to the public.

-Tasks performed by the PUC
+Tasks performed by the PUCT

 Assistance for Consumers and Utilities